kongriley/ember/README.md

 A safer, more reliable web browser.

 ## Installation
-Make sure you have Node.js installed, then execute the commands:
+Make sure you have Node.js and Electron installed, then execute the commands:
 ```
 $ git clone https://github.com/mcparadox/ember.git
 $ cd Ember